 At the turn of 2020 - 2021, second measurements will be conducted for all children participating in the study.

 Measurement point 3

-In the autumn of 2021, a third assessment point will be conducted for all children participating in the current study.
+At the turn of 2021 - 2022, a third assessment point will be conducted for all children participating in the current study.
 As in the first and the second assessment point, the children's physical activity, motor, linguistic, early numeracy, and executive function skills will be assessed.
 In addition, the measurement of brain electrical activity (EEG) is performed to those who volunteer for that part of the study.

 The longitudinal study follows a total of 500 children in two age groups (children born in 2015 and 2016) for a period of three years.
-The study consists of a total of three measurement points, which are carried out each autumn in 2019–2021.
+The study consists of a total of three measurement points, which are carried out between the years 2019–2022.
 The children's physical activity, motor, linguistic, mathematical, and executive function skills will be measured during each measurement point.
 All measurements are conducted during the children’s regular day at the preschool.